avrae/avrae/docs/automation_ref.rst

         type: "spell";
         id: int;
         level?: int;
+        dc?: IntExpression;
+        attackBonus?: IntExpression;
+        castingMod?: IntExpression;
     }

-Stops execution of the current automation, and begins execution of the given spell's automation.
+Executes the given spell's automation as if it were immediately cast.
 Does not use a spell slot to cast the spell.
 Can only be used at the root of automation.
 Cannot be used inside a spell's automation.

 This is usually used in features that cast spells using alternate resources (i.e. Use Counter, Cast Spell).